pyscf/pyscf.github.io/source/user/pbc/df.rst

 * FFTDF can be considered "exact" for pseudopotential-based calculations within the given AO basis if a sufficiently large PW basis is used.

-* GDF has a typical error of :math:`10^{-5} \sim 10^{-4} E_h` when using default auxiliary basis sets. :cite:`Sun17JCP,Ye20arXiv` This error can be reduced by using a larger auxiliary basis set. :cite:`Ye20arXiv`
+* GDF has a typical error of :math:`10^{-5} \sim 10^{-4} E_h` per atom in the converged SCF energy when tested on simple 3D solids of first- and second-row elements and using default auxiliary basis sets. :cite:`Sun17JCP,Ye20arXiv` This error can be reduced by using a larger auxiliary basis set. :cite:`Ye20arXiv`

 * MDF is in general more accurate than GDF and comparable to FFTDF if a sufficiently large PW basis is used.
-The typical error of MDF is :math:`10^{-6} E_h` or lower with the default parameters. :cite:`Sun17JCP`
+The typical error of MDF is :math:`10^{-6} E_h` per atom or lower in the SCF energy with the default parameters. :cite:`Sun17JCP`

 Computational resources
 -----------------------